giucal/scripts/README.markdown

     make install

 The default installation prefix is `~/.local`.
-So, exdcutables go into `~/.local/bin` and man pages into `~/.local/share/man/man1`.
+So, executables go into `~/.local/bin` and man pages into `~/.local/share/man/man1`.
 Change the prefix by setting `PREFIX`, e.g.: